Small businesses face various daily challenges, which can adversely affect their growth plans. Challenges such as-

-Large-scale and established enterprises can weather storms much better than Growing Businesses as they enjoy the advantages of financial backing and access to high-quality resources like talent technology, and consultants.
+Large-scale and established enterprises can weather storms much better than Growing Businesses as they enjoy the advantages of financial backing and access to high-quality resources like talent technology and consultants.

 Unlike their bigger counterparts, Small and Growing Businesses are not presented with the same opportunities and resources.
-Plus, they often lack the time and resources to allow for any kind of waste, especially in times of economic crisis.
+Plus, they often lack the time and resources to allow for any waste, especially in times of economic crisis.

 Small B2B businesses that make grave mistakes and disadvantage themselves will invariably drive themselves into obscurity.

-Small Business Challenges and Solutions
+Small Business Sales Challenges

 1. Lack of Trained Resources and a Smaller Workforce

 Growing Businesses lack the resources to hire highly trained & experienced sales personnel to help set up sales processes efficiently.
 Moreover, sales managers do not have the time or the bandwidth to handhold each salesperson through these tools.

 In such cases, sales managers and management may find themselves second-guessing decisions.
 The subsequent impact pours onto the sales team, which is self-defeating for a small business with a small workforce.